Star Wars Episode 9: Lando and Leia are officially returning

 There are a lot of rumors on the internet already about Episode IX, including the possibility of some surprise appearances:

 - While The Last Jedi picks up immediately after The Force Awakens, it's possible there will be a time jump before Episode IX.
-John Boyega told Yahoo he's growing his hair out for the new movie, and we can "wait for the trailer to see why."
+John Boyega told Yahoo he's growing his hair out for the new movie, and we'll have to "wait for the trailer to see why."

 - Yoda appeared as a Force Ghost during The Last Jedi, and the New York Daily News says an "insider" revealed Yoda is returning for the 2019 movie.
 Since Yoda in ghost form can also bring down a lightning bolt, it's awfully weird he isn't more involved in assisting Leia's Resistance.